kayikc/CS1301X-Code-Revision-Companion/README.md

 # Introduction to Computing - Code Revision
-Hey!
 This is my collection of code snippets (and some more practice questions solutions) from Joyner's 'Introduction to Computing' textbook that I use for quick revision during problem sets and exams.
 I also provide my solutions to the extra practice problems which have no sample answers provided in the course.

-## What's This For?
-Mainly for current and past students of this course.
+I'm hoping this can help current and past students of this course.
 I've organised the textbook's code examples by chapters and added my own comments to help with quick reviews.
-Think of it as a quick reference guide when you're coding along.

-## What's Inside
-- Code snippets from the textbook (actual code, not just pictures)
-- My personal notes and comments (take them with a grain of salt - they're mainly for my understanding)
-- Everything organised by chapters, just like in the course
-- Practice exam stuff coming soon (but no problem set / real exam solutions - that's part of the learning journey!)

-## Why I Made This
-- It makes revision easier
+The pain point while I was taking this course was that having to constantly scroll and search for relevant session in the textbook, and you can't copy the snippet from the textbook because they're images.
+So I did the grunt work and typed out all the snippets, so others can copy the codes, and cutting the time to type out trival codes such as testing / variables.
-- It helps to see how different topics connect by quickly switching between different parts of the course
+I also think this keeps everything organised and easy to find, and helps to see how different topics connect by quickly switching between different parts of the course
-- It keeps everything organised and easy to find
-- Since the work's already there, why not share it and make others' lives easier too?

 ## Note
-- I'm probably not sharing the post-chapter problem set solutions, as they're graded and we can only improve by struggling through them ourselves
-- I'll add practice exam solutions later
+- I'm not sharing the post-chapter problem set solutions, as they're graded and we can only improve by struggling through them ourselves.
+I'll add practice exam solutions though.

-- Nothing beats going through every single question yourself
+## The Use of AI as a learning partner

-- While AI is useful, I strongly advise against using it to get solutions, please try to build every solution by yourself.
-If you struggle, that's a sign you're growing!
+I strongly advise against using it to get solutions otherwise what's the point of taking the course?
+We need to struggle to learn,

-- It doesn't mean you can't use AI, but use it for unstuck yourself for clearning concepts along the way.
+However, I also strongly recommend using AI for when you stumble on unclear explanation of materials as well as asking it to help you understand questions and concepts in Python.

 ## Credit
 All the code snippets come from David Joyner's 'Introduction to Computing' textbook (it's free online).
 I've added my own comments and organised it in a way that makes sense to me.
 If you spot any mistakes in my notes, would love you to open a PR.

 For the extra practice exam questions, I provide my own solutions since these are ungraded and don't have official answers.
 While these might not be the optimal solutions, I hope they can inspire those who are stuck

-As a learner, I really appreciate any corrections and advice that could help me improve this repo, whether it's the code, folder structure, or any other aspect.

 ---
-*Good luck to your studies! 😊*
+*Good luck to your studies!*